CortexIntelligentAutomation/docs/content/en/docs/2023.5/_shared/architecture/components/purpose/cortex-block-packages.md

 A set of files that contain the blocks that users can use to build flows.
-Used by the Cortex Flow Debugger Service and the Execution Service.
+Used by the CORTEX Flow Debugger Service and the Execution Service.